 Another tip discussed in this article is to be predictable.
 This means that bike riders should follow traffic rules.
 This means riding on a roadway and following the rules, just as cars are expected to do.
 We have all been driving when a bike rider who is on the sidewalk or the street decides to quickly dart across a crosswalk as if he or she was a pedestrian.
 A car may not have time to safely stop, and the driver would not be able to predict the bike rider would do this.

-If you or someone you love has been injured in a Boston bicycle accident, call for a free and confidential appointment at (916) 457-5022.
+If you or someone you love has been injured in a Sacramento-area bicycle accident, call for a free and confidential appointment at (916) 457-5022.